• Skip to main content

 • If you use a premade graham cracker crust, be sure to place a dinner plate or small sheet pan under your pie pan to move it around and when placing it in the refrigerator.
 This will prevent the thin aluminum pie pan from bending when picking it up.

 • The fresh strawberries and glaze are delicious and versatile.
-If you aren’t in the mood for pie, you can use the mixture to make strawberry tarts, or as a topping for ice cream, cheesecake, pancakes or panna cotta.
-And, it would make a fabulous filling for a trifle.
-The only caveat, you have to use it before it thickens.
+If you aren’t in the mood for pie, you can use the mixture to make strawberry tarts or as a topping for ice cream, cheesecake, pancakes, or panna cotta.
+It would also make a fabulous filling for a trifle.
+The only caveat is that you have to use it before it thickens.

 If you like this easy recipe, I know you will also love these popular dessert recipes from my blog: